-Please refer to the NCAA Travel Policies for all information regarding transportation and per diem expenses.
-Travel policies can be found online at http://www.ncaa.org/championships/travel/championships-travel-information.
+The official traveling party for the Division II Men's Lacrosse Championship is 34.
+Please refer to the NCAA Travel and Per Diem Policies for all information regarding transportation and per diem expenses.
+This information can be found online at ncaa.org/championships/travel/championships-travel-information.